darklife/darkriscv/README.md

 ## Introduction

-Developed in a magic night of 19 Aug, 2018 (between 2am and 8am) the *darkriscv* is a very, very experimental implementation of the risc-v instruction set.
-Nowaways, after one week, the *darkriscv* reached a high quality result, in a way that the "hello world" compiled by the gcc is working fine!
+Developed in a magic night of 19 Aug, 2018 (between 2am and 8am) the *darkriscv* is a very, very experimental implementation of the RISC-V instruction set.
+Nowadays, after one week, the *darkriscv* reached a high quality result, in a way that the "hello world" compiled by the gcc is working fine!

 The general concept is based in my other early RISC processors and composed by a simplified two stage pipeline where a instruction is fetch from a instruction memory in the first clock and decoded/executed in the second clock.
-The pipeline is overlaped without interlocks, in a way the *darkriscv* can reach the performance of one instruction per clock most of time (the exception is after a branch, where the pipeline is flushed).
-As adition, the code is very compact, with around two hundred lines of verilog code.
+The pipeline is overlapped without interlocks, in a way the *darkriscv* can reach the performance of one instruction per clock most of time (the exception is after a branch, where the pipeline is flushed).
+As addition, the code is very compact, with around two hundred lines of Verilog code.

 Although the code is small and crude when compared with other RISC-V